Southern University of Science and Technology (SUSTech) is a public university founded in the Shenzhen Special Economic Zone of China.

 The undergraduate admission of SUSTech adopts comprehensive evaluation enrollment mode based on national college entrance examination.The graduate admission of SUSTech currently adopts joint training mode.

 The main duties of SUSTCEF is to accept the donations from the domestic and foreign associations, enterprises, trading companies and individuals, and establish the funding projects depending on the demands of the university and the wishes of the donors.

 Member of CAS

-Shiyi Chen studied mechanics and received his first degree in 1981 from Zhejiang University.
-He then had his postgraduate study at Peking University, receiving a MSc degree and a PhD degree in 1984 and 1987, respectively.
-He was elected as an Academician of the Chinese Academy of Science in 2013, and was elected a Fellow of American Physical Society (1995) and a Fellow of the Institute of Physics (2004).
+Professor Chen Shiyi studied mechanics and received his first degree in 1981 from Zhejiang University.
+He then had his postgraduate study at Peking University, receiving an MSc degree and a Ph.D. degree in 1984 and 1987, respectively.
+He was elected as an Academician of the Chinese Academy of Science in 2013 and was elected a Fellow of American Physical Society (1995) and a Fellow of the Institute of Physics (2004).

-From January 2015, he has been the President of South University of Science and Technology of China.
+From January 2015, he took office as the President of SUSTech.